Gonzagadavid/rick-and-morty/README.md

 This page contains cards with image and name of all characters, when clicking on the card will redirected you to [Character](#character) page with details of this character

 ## Episodes

+This page contains episodes info and participating characters, when clicking on the card will redirected you to [Character](#character) page with details of this character

+## Locations

+Contains characteristics of animation locations, and characters from this, when clicking on the card will redirected you to [Character](#character) page with details of this character

+## Character

+This page contains character details